Introduction to the Analyzer

 To access the Mini Analyzer, you must first display a suitable dashboard.
 Not all dashboards provide access to the Mini Analyzer.

-in a widget, click that button, and the system then opens the current pivot table in the Mini Analyzer.
+If a dashboard displays the Mini Analyzer button in a widget, click it; the system then opens the current pivot table in the Mini Analyzer.

 The Mini Analyzer includes only the options that let you make local changes to the pivot table as displayed in this widget.
 The changes do not affect other widgets, other dashboards, or other users.